yuanshunning/pickit-docs/docs/documentation/picking/enforce-alignment-of-pick-frame-orientation.rst

 |image0|

-See screenshots below to see the effect on a real scene of Pick-it.
+See screenshots below to see the effect on a real scene of Pickit.
 The image on the left is with no alignment and the image on the right is with the Y ⊥ Z option.